rjc123/robincarswell.com/content/posts/getting-started-with-hugo.md

 date: 2021-05-25T22:00:00+01:00
 ---

+I took the time to get [Hugo](https://gohugo.io) set up to replace my long neglected personal blog.
+Here's a roundup of the experience, and some notes for future reference.

 It was pretty straightforward and (aside from all the effort to port the content) only took a few hours following some (generally understandable) blog guidance.

 1. Get a hugo blog working using the [quickstart guide](https://gohugo.io/getting-started/quick-start/).